-The House Bill contains about \$1.3 billion of tax increases resulting from tax policy changes, \$800 million of which is due to the deferred compensation provision discussed immediately below.
+The House bill contained about \$1.3 billion of tax increases resulting from tax policy changes, \$800 million of which was due to the deferred compensation provision discussed immediately below.
+These provisions were not in the final bill, but the provision allowing transfer of excess benefits into employee health plans was included in the Pension Funding Equity Act of 2004, with a sunset of 2013 and a more limited provision dealing with rabbi trusts (discussed below) was included.

 Deferred Compensation.

-The House bill contains two revisions to the treatment of deferred compensation (compensation that accrues to individuals but is not paid out to them)-items 5 and 11 in Table 1, respectively raising \$800 million and \$300 million.
+The House bill contained two revisions to the treatment of deferred compensation (compensation that accrues to individuals but is not paid out to them) - items 5 and 11 in Table 1, respectively raising \$800 million and \$300 million.
 Non-qualified deferred compensation is taxable to an individual on a facts and circumstances basis designed to determine whether an individual has really obtained a right to the compensation.
 Firms had set up "rabbi trusts" (so called because the first case that came to the attention of the IRS was set up for a rabbi) where deferred compensation in the trust could be used to satisfy creditors if the firm became insolvent and this feature was used to justify not taxing the compensation currently.
-The bill eliminates this use of exposure of trust fund assets to creditors in the case of insolvency as a justification for not taxing deferred compensation.
+The bill would have eliminated this use of exposure of trust fund assets to creditors in the case of insolvency as a justification for not taxing deferred compensation.